myistudio/SalonManagement/CASHIER_LOGIN.md

 Your store manager will provide the specific login URL for your salon's system.

 ## Troubleshooting
-- **Can't access Reports/Staff pages**: This is normal - cashiers don't have access to these features
+- **Can't access Reports/Staff pages**: This is normal - executives don't have access to these features
 - **Login issues**: Contact your store manager to verify your email was added correctly
 - **Missing features**: Your role determines what you can access - this is by design for security